Skip navigation

 • 1

 Wash the chicken livers and remove anything you don't like - especially any veins.
-Peel and finely chop the onion.
+Peel the onion and chop it finely.

 • 2

-In a large pan, melt two tablespoons of butter, add the herbs and livers, and sear them quickly on all sides until golden; this will take 3-4 minutes with occasional stirring.
-Halfway through, add the finely chopped onion so it turns golden along with the livers.
+In a large pan, melt two tablespoons of butter, add the herbs and livers, and sear them very quickly on all sides until golden; with occasional stirring, this will take 3-4 minutes.
+Halfway through searing, add the finely chopped onion so that it turns golden along with the livers.

 • 3

-Pour wine over the seared livers and let the liquid evaporate slowly over medium heat, which will take another 2-3 minutes.
-Once the pan looks almost dry, add the cream, remove from heat, and let it warm together off the burner.
+Deglaze the seared livers with wine and this time, over medium heat, let the liquid slowly reduce and evaporate; this will take another 2-3 minutes.
+Once the pan looks almost dry, pour in the cream, remove from heat, and let it just warm through together off the hob.

 • 4